sendbird/sendbird-ios-framework/README.md

 ### Requirements

-The minimum requirements for Chat SDK for iOS sample are:
+The minimum requirements for Chat SDK for iOS are:

 - Mac OS with developer mode enabled
 - Xcode